Wedgwood Baptist Church shooting: Shooting

 Ashbrook arrived at the Wedgwood Baptist Church wearing mirrored sunglasses and a pullover.
 As he entered the church, he did not put out his cigarette, which was viewed by churchgoers as odd.
 According to an injured victim, Ashbrook asked him: "Is this where that damn religious meeting is being held?"; he planned to tell Ashbrook to put out his cigarette, but Ashbrook then proceeded to pull out a gun from under his shirt and shoot him twice.
 He interrupted a teen prayer rally, slamming his hand on a door to make his presence known.
 Spouting anti-Christian rhetoric, he opened fire with a Ruger 9 mm semi-automatic handgun and a .380-caliber handgun.

 At first, many people believed the attack was a planned skit, which enraged Ashbrook further, and two people with cameras began to film him.
 He opened fire on both, killing one, Justin Ray, and disabled both cameras.
 The lead guitarist for the band "40 days", thinking it was an overlong skit, got back on onstage and glared at Ashbrook, who proceeded to fire bullets at the guitarist, but missed.

 He reloaded several times during the shooting; three empty magazines were found at the scene.
 Ashbrook threw a pipe bomb into the church, where it exploded upwards and released shrapnel.
 There were no deaths from the bomb.
 Seven people were killed, four of whom were teenagers (a 14-year-old boy, two 14-year-old girls and a 17-year-old boy).
 Three people sustained major injuries while four others received relatively minor injuries.
-One of those seriously wounded, Justin Laird, who had turned 16 years old on the day of the attack, was struck in the spine by the perpetrators gunfire, and is paralyzed from the chest down.
+One of those seriously wounded, Justin Laird, who had turned 16 years old on the day of the attack, was struck in the spine by the perpetrator's gunfire, and is paralyzed from the chest down.

 During the shooting, Ashbrook was confronted by a 19-year-old former football lineman, Jeremiah "Jeremy" Neitz, who recounted the ensuing conversation for the Houston Press:

 I don't know why, but I just sat there, looking at him as he came toward me.
 When he got to within about five feet, he pointed one of his guns at me and just glared.
 I told him, "Sir, you don't have to be doing this."
 He told me to shut the hell up.
 Then he asked me what my religion was, and I told him I was a Christian, a Baptist.
 He said, "That sucks," and that it was "a stupid religion."
 [Neitz replied] "No sir, it doesn't suck.
 It's a wonderful thing.
 God put me on this earth for a reason.
 I'm certain of that."